-Student Probation and Dismissal
+Student Probation and Dismissal:

-Unsatisfactory performance by a student within the professional program may result in his/her being placed on probation or dismissed from the program.
+Unsatisfactory performance by a student within the professional program may result in the student being placed on probation or dismissed from the program.

-Probation
+Probation:

-There are two forms of probation:
+There are two forms of probation: Academic Standards and Professional Behavior.

-• Academic Standards, Probation and Dismissal: A cumulative grade point average (GPA) of at least 3.00 for all work taken as a graduate student while registered in the UND School of Graduate Studies must be maintained in order to remain in satisfactory academic standing in the School of Graduate Studies.
-In addition to maintaining the required GPA, satisfactory performance also includes, but is not limited to, satisfactory research performance, a satisfactory GPA in the major, satisfactory performance in examinations, such as the comprehensive examination, or satisfactory performance in other specific program requirements.
+Academic Standards, Probation, and Dismissal: A cumulative grade point average (GPA) of at least 3.00 for all work taken as a graduate student while registered in the University of North Dakota UND) School of Graduate Studies must be maintained in order to remain in satisfactory academic standing in the Occupational Therapy Program and the School of Graduate Studies and progress to Candidacy.
+Students must earn a "C" or higher to pass a course in the occupational therapy program.